JulianNicholls/React-Native-Course/README.md

 * I have no clue why Stephen removes the call to dispatch for adding posts to the list in memory, necessitating a roundtrip to the server.
-This would be disastrous in a real application where there are a large number of posts to load from a remote server.
+This would be disastrous in a real application where there are potentially hundreds of posts to load from a remote server.

   Premature optimisation is to be avoided, but when the code is already there